 Concerns are dams divert and reduce natural flows and cause environmental damage.
-However, if planned and managed carefully, the risks can be significantly reduced.
+However, the risks can be significantly reduced if planned and managed carefully.

-The ocean is capable of generating two types of energy – Thermal energy and Mechanical Energy.
+The ocean can generate two types of energy – Thermal energy and Mechanical Energy.
 We can use the tides and flows of the ocean to generate electricity through the turbine.
-These tides are created by Earth’s rotation and gravity of the Moon, so we know this energy source is here to stay.
+These tides are created by Earth’s rotation and the gravity of the Moon, so we know this energy source is here to stay.

 Note that producing tidal energy requires a tidal height of at least 10 feet.
-People of Europe have used this method to operate grain mills for more than 1,000 years.
+People of Europe have used this method to operate grain mills for over 1,000 years.
 Today, this energy is used to power heavy industries and businesses.

 It is estimated that tidal energy can produce 2,640 TWh per year and is enough to supply up to 93,850 US homes annually.

-Hydrogen gas does not occur on its own and is found attached to other elements such as oxygen.
+Hydrogen gas does not occur independently and is attached to other elements such as oxygen.
 Hydrogen fuel cells can be made by combining these two elements.
 As a result, it produces an electrical current.
 We can use the current to treat metals, produce fertilizers, refine gases, or even fuel the machinery.

 Global Renewable Energy Consumption